extrawest/extrawest_ocpi/README.md

 ---

-1) Implement and connect your db methods inside this Crud class.
+1) Implement and connect your business logic and db methods inside this Crud class.

 crud.py
 ```python curd.py